rptcloud/azure_terraform/terraform_fundmentals/17-store-state.md

 ## Task 1: Sign up for Terraform Cloud

-1. Navigate to [the sign up page](https://app.terraform.io/signup) and create an account for Terraform Cloud.
-If you already have a TFC account
+1. Navigate to [the sign up page](https://app.terraform.io/signup) and create an account for Terraform Cloud and an organization called `###-tfc-demo-2023` where `###` is your initials.
+If you already have an account, just create the organization.

 1. Perform a `terraform login` from your workstation